PreemptCordon/design/04wiki/draft.md

 	- who's notified of an article edit (approvers)
 	- after approval the search index changes
 	- side-groups choose to approve the new version
+- minor edit (no comment) vs edit with comment